Appropriate adult: Details

 (c) if no person falling within paragraph (a) or (b) is available, any responsible person aged 18 or over who is not a police officer or a person employed by the police;

+On 26 October 2015, amendments made to section 42 changed the age of "arrested juvenile" to "under 18".

 Local authority Youth Offending Teams (YOTs) have a statutory duty to provide an appropriate adult for all children under the Crime and Disorder Act 1998 s.38(4)(a).
-This is carried out whenever parents are unavailable, unwilling or inappropriate to act as appropriate adult.
+This is carried out whenever parents are unavailable or unwilling to act as appropriate adult or it would not be appropriate for them to act in this capacity.
 Depending on the local authority, this may be carried out by YOT staff, sessional workers, community volunteers or contracted out to a specialist charity or business.